soderlind/gtm-multisite-admin/README.md

   <img src="https://github.com/soderlind/gtm-multisite-admin/blob/master/gtm-multisite-admin.gif?raw=true" alt="demo" style="border: solid 2px #ccc;" />
 </p>

+## Usage
+Click on Add Id and enter the GTM ID.
+Hit enter or click outsite the filed to save the GTM ID.
+If you click on the settings icon, the option page for the subsite Google Tag Manager will open.
+**Note, an empty field will delete the options for the subsite Google Tag Manager.**

 ## Prerequisite

 [DuracellTomi's Google Tag Manager for WordPress](https://wordpress.org/plugins/duracelltomi-google-tag-manager/) installed and activeted on the sites you want to use it.
 I have it Network Activated.